niltwill/vc-updatedscm/README.md

 - Initial Ken's cutscene is now skippable (since you're in a vehicle: with the acceleration key).
 - Fixed Leaf Links bridge traffic flow not spawning.
 - Spand Express driver in "Jury Fury" now agressivly drives away from the accident place if you pass or fail the mission.
+- New GXT Source format, GXT changes required for the mod are now re-done from scratch.
 </details>

 <details>